8 Tips for a Good Business Card

 How many business cards do you throw away in a year?
-More importantly, how many do you accidentally throw away that may have had value to you?
-The truth is, business cards are not only one of the cheapest form of advertising, but they’re also, still, one of the most effective.
-The problem is, they’re potentially the most wrongly executed form of advertising in existence (with maybe the exception of billboards).
-A good business card can give you a business increase that may surprise you.
+More importantly, how many of your business cards get thrown away by other people?
+The truth is, business cards are one of the cheapest form of advertising.
+So much so that many people don’t take them seriously.
+However, if done correctly, business cards are still one of the most effective forms of advertising.
+The question is, are you doing it wrong?
+A good business card can increase your business in a way that may surprise you.

 If you already have a business card, go get it…if not, grab one that someone handed you recently.
 Look at the card.
-Notice what type of business it is.
-Here’s the question: If your average Joe was holding your card in one hand and a competitor’s card in the other hand, what would make him call you first?
-I know, I know, what’s the value of being called first?
-For me personally, when someone calls to hire me, very rarely do they need to call another performer.
-Because of my experience, I know what to say on business calls.
-However, that’s another topic.
-I’m going to assume that you’re already very knowledgeable on what to say to your potential clients.
-Right now, I’m going to show you how to make your phone ring a lot more.
+If your average Joe was holding your card in one hand and a competitor’s card in the other hand, what would make him call you instead of your competitor?
+If you can’t answer that, let’s find a fix.

-Keep in mind, as you read this, what we’re going for, here, is something that will stand out.
+Our goal is to always look for something that will stand out.
 One time I handed my card to another magician who said, almost complaining, “This really doesn’t look like any other magician’s business card”, to which I replied, “Thank you!”

 1. Size does matter!

 OK, this day in age, a color business card is pretty much common sense.
 We are far passed the white cards with the black writing.
-Color is a very small upgrade.
+Color is a very cheap upgrade.